I build things I love.

 What came after wasn't a departure.
 It was the same intelligence finding new materials.
 Civic infrastructure.
 Cultural infrastructure.
 Organizational strategy.
 A listening society.
 A grandfather's exhibition.
 A scholarship fund that keeps a friend's belief in young Black talent alive.

-I have organized communities around homelessness, good governance, and accountability.
-Testified before the Tom Lantos Human Rights Commission.
+I have designed programs and organized communities around homelessness, good governance, and accountability.
+Testified before the United States Congress Tom Lantos Human Rights Commission.
 Convened diaspora communities across continents.
 Trained organizations.
 Built civic technology.
-Hosted a podcast of candid conversations about the past and present with people living.
+Hosted a podcast of candid conversations about the past and present with people living (The LOS Podcast).
 Consulted everyone from small businesses to major nonprofits through their most complex needs.

 I have written for The Guardian.
-Been featured in Cosmopolitan, the Washington Post, and on NPR.
+Been featured in Cosmopolitan, The Washington Post, and on NPR.
 Presented and convened a panel at SXSW.
-Curated travel, community, stories, and cultural experiences.
+Curated travel, community, stories, and cultural experiences (LOS Lifestyle Co.).
 Built things from nothing.

 THE ARC